Fossik/NeighborhoodAssurance/README.md

 # NeighborhoodAssurance

-Tean members : Michael Lawson / Tad Preston / Madison Rosas
+Tean members : Claire Church / Michael Lawson / Tad Preston / Madison Rosas

 A program that allows users to insert an address and return criminal statistics based on the neighborhood.
 This will provide a general idea of crime rate, and a statistical analysis if the neighborhood criminal activity has increased or decreased over time.